nf-core/pixelator/docs/output.md

 uniqueness, collapse and compute a read count.
 The command generates a QC report in JSON format.
 Errors are allowed when collapsing reads if `--algorithm` is set to `adjacency` (this is the default option).

-The output format of this command is a parquet file containing deduplicated and error-corrected reads.
+The output format of this command is a parquet file containing deduplicated and error-corrected molecules.

-The collapsed reads are intermediate and by default not placed in the output folder kept in the final files delivered to users.
+The collapsed reads are intermediate and by default not placed in the output folder with the final files delivered to users.
 Set `--save_collapsed_reads` to enable publishing of these files.
 Alternatively, set `--save_all` to keep all intermediary outputs of all steps.